-"In a region where access to public lands has been seriously limited due to the ongoing impact of a major wildfire a few years ago, this program is the key to getting out and into our amazing local landscape."
 "Our patrons love this program and the passes are always in high demand...
-I also love seeing our patron's faces light up when they first learn of the program and that they can visit a Colorado state park for free."
+I also love seeing our patrons' faces light up when they first learn of the program and that they can visit a Colorado state park for free."